quicken/filefocus/README.md

 - Drag the File-Focus Tree above the File Explorer for a better experience as Focus Groups should only contain a few items.
 - Alternatively, drag the File Focus Tree on to Left Hand Tab Bar.
 - Pin a focus group to skip choosing a group when adding focus groups.

-## Extension Settings

-### Use Global Storage

-File focus groups are stored globally, available in workspaces and synced to all your devices.

-By default, focus groups are stored in your workspace allowing you to define a different set of focus groups per workspace.

-Focus Groups are NOT transferred between global and workspace storage.

-### Sort Key

-Choose how resources are sorted.

-Basename, sort resources only by the file name.

-Path, sort resources by the full path.
-Handy when grouping resources from multiple projects and you want to still keep project files together.

-### Show Project Groups

-Enables project group.
-When enabled the extension looks for focus groups defined in a .filefocus file in the root of a workspace folder.

-This allows for defining project groups that are available to all users of a project.

-### Add to pinned group on open

-When enabled files are automatically added to a focus group when opened in the editor.
-This allows automatic tracking of files you are currently working on.

-### Show excluded files group.

-When enabled a dynamic group is shown that will contain all files and folders that match what has been defined inside the vscode exclude file.

-Enabling this option may require a restart to pick up changes.
+For example, create a new group per ticket then pin the current ticket you are working on to automatically track files per ticket.

-## Creating Dynamic Folders with Glob Patterns
+## Creating dynamic folders with glob patterns

 Glob groups are shown inside "File Focus" as folders that are automatically populated with files that match a specific glob pattern.